 Consider how the scent aligns with the visual message you’re sending.
 A sleek, matte black diffuser in a minimalist space pairs well with cool green or citrus scents.
 A white ceramic diffuser on a warm-toned desk works with soft herbal or woody blends.
 Visual and aromatic alignment creates a seamless, intentional environment.

 You can also style your diffuser with objects that enhance the tone you want to convey.
-Pair it with a small plant, a neutral-toned mug, or a textured notebook to evoke calm and organization.
+Pair it with a small plant, a neutral-toned mug, or a textured notebook to create a cohesive visual aesthetic.
 This adds emotional texture to the space, even if it's outside the camera’s reach.

-Not every day requires the same level of stimulation.
-On heavy meeting days, a brisk citrus-herbal blend might help maintain energy.
-For slower mornings or calls that require empathy and emotional presence, try a quieter scent, something grounded and floral.
+Not every day requires the same scent profile.
+On heavy meeting days, a brisk citrus-herbal blend might create an energizing atmosphere.
+For slower mornings or calls that require empathy and emotional presence, try a quieter scent—something grounded and floral.

 Use the adjustable settings on your scent delivery system to match the moment.
 A low diffusion setting keeps the background soft and constant, while a medium burst can refresh a space between meetings.
 The control you have over fragrance intensity lets you remain responsive to your own rhythms.

-After your calls are over, scent can help close the loop.
-Switch to a more soothing fragrance profile to shift the energy of the room from “on” to “off.”
-A few minutes of diffusion with a calming oil helps signal the end of work mode, allowing you to transition into rest or creativity.
+After your calls are over, scent can help mark the transition.
+Switch to a different fragrance profile to shift the atmosphere of the room from "on" to "off."
+A few minutes of diffusion with a different oil helps mark the end of work mode, allowing you to transition into rest or creativity.

 This gentle reset helps maintain boundaries in a space that serves multiple functions.
 It allows your virtual presence to remain strong, without bleeding into every corner of your home life.